 "Mark Dailey has been advising me on internal and external communications for over 5 years.
 I am certain that the success of my firm is correlated to this relationship.
 Mark has allowed me to progress towards the best version of myself as a leader, never by changing my intention or message, but by articulating, laser focusing and growing the most valuable attributes within my leadership skillset – both hard and soft.
 The best leaders, he understands, are those true to themselves." – Ghada Sousou, CEO and Co- Founder, Sousou Partners

 "Mark Dailey draws upon years of experience working at the highest level in Europe, Asia and North America to identify the most urgent issues facing communicators in today's rapidly-changing world.
-Clearly and concisely he set outs the challenges, and shows that authentic and compelling communication is a skill the lies within us all." - Martin Evans, European Communications Manager, Hong Kong Trade Development Council
+Clearly and concisely he sets out the challenges, and shows that authentic and compelling communication is a skill the lies within us all." – Martin Evans, European Communications Manager, from 1988-2021 Hong Kong Trade Development Council

 "As technological change accelerates and the business world becomes ever more complex, leaders face an extraordinary challenge in how they communicate about what’s important.
 Mark has reminded us that authenticity, character and storytelling will lie at the heart of navigating the changes that lie ahead." – Maggie Buggie, Chief Business Officer, SAP Services

 "This book is so much more than a guide to storytelling, it truly captures the essence of leadership.
 Mark is a great teacher in storytelling, and with this book he places it in context of the problems we all face in today’s challenging times." – Lonneke Löwik, Chief Executive Officer, INREV